Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 Here, you highlight those key elements of a business and offer the interviewer a choice about what to share, as well as push for more specific details about the status and importance of a particular topic.

-## What the company’s biggest threat to success this year, and how will I be able to help overcome it in this role?
+## What the company’s Biggest Threat to Success This Year, and how Will I Be Able to Help Overcome it in This Role?

 ### Who to Ask:
 Executive / Boss’ Boss